Science

 The Science Department comprises a team of dedicated teachers who love their subjects and communicate them effectively.

-We aim to develop girls who are scientifically literate—helping them develop the knowledge and skills which will enable them to think critically about scientific questions and give them the scientific background understand complex issues that face all of us today.
+We aim to develop girls who are scientifically literate—helping them develop the knowledge and skills which will enable them to think critically about scientific questions and give them the scientific background to understand complex issues that face all of us today.
 We also endeavour to foster future scientists who can take up careers in pure science or science-based professions.

-Year 7 and 8 are taught biology, chemistry and physics as separate subjects as part of a programme which focuses on teaching rich content through practical work and encourages girls to make links between disciplines.
+Year 7 and 8 are taught Biology, Chemistry and Physics as separate subjects as part of a programme which focuses on teaching rich content through practical work and encourages girls to make links between disciplines.

 In Year 9, girls start on their GCSE programme of study.
-When girls choose their options in January of Year 9, half opt to take the Triple Award, which is three separate GCSE’s (Biology, Chemistry and Physics), while others choose the Combined Science (Double Award) option where they still study all three sciences but to less depth.
-As A Level specifications assume double award knowledge, it is not necessary to study separate science in order to pursue science at A Level.
-Year 9 girls also have a STEM lesson once a fortnight which is co-taught by teachers from the science and computer science departments where girls are given specific design and coding challenges to explore and help them develop their problem-solving skills.
+When girls choose their options in January of Year 9, half opt to take Separate Sciences, which is three separate GCSE’s (Biology, Chemistry and Physics), while others choose the Combined Science (Double Award) option where they still study all three sciences but to less depth.
+Separate Sciences are not a requirement for A Level study.

-Science is a very popular option for many of our girls; in most years, over half of the Sixth Form choose to study one or more science subjects at A Level as a precursor to university study in such areas as medicine, dentistry, optometry, pharmacy, engineering and pure sciences.
+Science is a very popular option for many of our girls; in most years, over half of the Sixth Form choose to study one or more science subjects at A Level as a precursor to university study in such areas as Medicine, Dentistry, Optometry, Pharmacy, Engineering and pure sciences.

 • Biology provides a wide breadth of knowledge which touches on many varied topics.
 These range from the internal workings of organisms in physiology and the interdependence of living things in ecology, to social issues including human influences on the environment and the ethical considerations of genetics.
 The study of biology therefore encourages an appreciation of these issues and their implications as well as providing an insight into the living world.

-• At Advanced Level, the girls study the OCR A Level Syllabus, which provides an excellent foundation to support the further study of biological courses at university.
-We take an investigative approach to studying biology in which girls participate in many investigations, including fieldwork which is currently undertaken during Year 12 at Amersham Field Centre.
-Biology is a very popular A Level, providing an excellent preparation for further study of either a natural science subject or clinical courses such as medicine, dentistry or pharmacy.
+A LEVEL: At Advanced Level, the girls study the OCR A syllabus, which provides an excellent foundation to support the further study of biological courses at university.
+We take an investigative approach to studying biology in which girls participate in many investigations, including fieldwork which is currently undertaken on a residential trip to the coast of Dorset at an A level field centre.

 Biology Department extracurricular activities:

-• Students can participate in a number of biology activities throughout the year starting with Biology Week in October and drop in dissection activities throughout the year.
+• Students can participate in a number of biology activities throughout the year starting with Biology Week in October

 • For aspiring medics, we have Biomedical Society and provide support for taking the BMAT and UCAT exams.